World Chess Arena: Membership

 An internal FIDE report in 2015 recorded 4,805 registered members, of whom 2,078 were paying subscribers, with India as the largest national group.

 By 2023 the platform reported over 730,000 registered accounts.
 In 2025 World Chess announced the milestone of one million registered users across worldchess.com, including the Arena.

+Experiment to Convert Online Rating to OTB Rapid and Blitz Rating

+FIDE and World Chess announced that they intend to run an experiment to potentially allow conversion of the online rating obtained on World Chess to OTB Rapid and Blitz rating, marking the first time players can obtain the official rating via online path.
+The experiment, expected to run for two years, subject to confirmation, is aimed, according to FIDE, to countries and regions where there are no rated tournaments.
+Players will be able to convert the rating once per year.
+Technical details are in discussion.